How Do You Counteract Excess Vitamin A?

 Signs and Symptoms of Vitamin A Overdose

-Recognizing the symptoms of vitamin A overdose is crucial for addressing the condition early.
+Recognizing excess vitamin A symptoms is crucial for addressing the condition early.
 These symptoms can range from mild discomfort to severe health complications, depending on the extent of the overdose and how long it persists.

 Two Types of Vitamin A Toxicity